rsowell/cs-457-agile-iterations/docs/1-Iter-0--Getting-Started-a6c3.md

 ## Using Linters

 A linter is a program that analyzes source code for common errors and conformance to a coding style.
-The original [`lint` program](https://en.wikipedia.org/wiki/Lint) was written in C and checked C source code; today the term "linter" has come to be generalized to any program that does this task for a particular language or framework.
+The original [`lint` program](https://en.wikipedia.org/wiki/Lint_(software)) was written in C and checked C source code; today the term "linter" has come to be generalized to any program that does this task for a particular language or framework.

 We have installed three linters in this project.

 * [rubocop](https://github.com/rubocop-hq/rubocop) checks Ruby code for common errors and stylistic problems; we provide a default configuration file [.rubocop.yml](../.rubocop.yml) telling it what to check for.
 * [eslint](https://eslint.org/) similarly uses [.eslintrc.js](../.eslintrc.js) to check for common errors and stylistic problems in JavaScript.
-* Finally, [haml-lint](https://github.com/sds/haml-lint) finds potential problems with [Haml](haml.info), a very compact markup language that generates HTML.
-This project uses `html.haml` files in `app/views` rather than `.html.erb`, because Haml is supported by more programming languages (including Java, JavaScript and PHP) and frameworks, whereas `.erb` is specific to Ruby.
+* Finally, [haml-lint](https://github.com/sds/haml-lint) finds potential problems with [Haml](https://haml.info/), a very compact markup language that generates HTML.
+This project uses `html.haml` files in `app/views` rather than `.html.erb`, because Haml is supported by more programming languages (including Java, JavaScript, and PHP) and frameworks, whereas `.erb` is specific to Ruby.
 This makes it easier for non-Ruby developers to work with the codebase. [.haml-lint.yml](../.haml-lint.yml) is its configuration file.

 You can manually run these linters: